locationtech/geomesa/docs/user/accumulo/index_config.rst

 By default, GeoMesa index tables are created using Accumulo's logical time.
 This ensures that updates to a given simple feature will be ordered correctly, however it obscures the actual insert time for the underlying data row.
 For advanced use cases, standard system time can be used instead of logical time.
-To disble logical time, add the following user data hint to the simple feature type before calling ``createSchema``:
+To disable logical time, add the following user data hint to the simple feature type before calling ``createSchema``:

 .. code-block:: java